With Treatment

 Services provided:

-Hopi Behavioral Health Services is an inpatient treatment facility in Polacca, Arizona that is located in the 86042 zip code.
-Hopi Behavioral Health Services Accepts Medicaid.
-It includes outpatient rehabilitation, intensive outpatient treatment services and regular outpatient treatment.
+Hopi Behavioral Health Services is a residential treatment facility in Polacca, Arizona that is located in the 86042 zip code.
+Hopi Behavioral Health Services Accepts IHS/Tribal/Urban funds.
+It includes regular outpatient treatment, intensive outpatient treatment program and outpatient rehabilitation.

 Address: Highway 264, Mile Marker 388, Polacca, AZ 86042 in Navajo County